 Indigenous Interpreting+ Coordinator

-Ms. Pacheco joined the Foundation in 2013 as the Indigenous Interpreting+.
-Ms. Pacheco helps people identify the language they need and assists with scheduling interpreting and consulting services.
+Ms. Pacheco joined the Foundation in 2013 as the Indigenous Interpreting+® coordinator.
+She helps people identify the language they need and assists with scheduling interpreting and consulting services.

 Ms. Pacheco holds a Bachelor of Arts degree in Social and Behavioral Science from California State University, Monterey Bay.
-Born and raised in Monterey County, Ms. Pacheco has a history of community service and involvement in non-profit organizations which promote health and education.
+Born and raised in Monterey County, she has a history of community service and involvement in non-profit organizations which promote health and education.

 Ms. Pacheco is very passionate about making a difference in her community through direct involvement.
-Ms. Pacheco supports, and is a strong believer, in NMC’s mission to “provide healthcare access to all Patients, regardless of their ability to pay.”
+She supports, and is a strong believer, in Natividad Medical Center’s mission to “provide healthcare access to all patients, regardless of their ability to pay.”

 Ms. Pacheco enjoys the outdoors and spending time with her son.

 Ms. Grimes joined Natividad Medical Foundation in 2011.
-Ms. Grimes brings over 20 years of experience in bookkeeping and accounting working with various organizations.
+She brings more than 20 years of experience in bookkeeping and accounting working with various organizations.
 Ms. Grimes has sat on several non-profit boards including the Anzar High School Booster’s Club and the San Juan Aromas Little League.

 Ms. Powell joined the staff of Natividad Medical Foundation in 2015.
-Ms. Powell was born in Santa Cruz and moved to Hollister in 2014.
+She was born in Santa Cruz and moved to Hollister in 2014.
 Ms. Powell has 25 years of experience working with nonprofits.
-Ms. Powell attended Blackbaud University to receive certification in Raiser’s Edge—the industry leader in constituent relationship management software.
+She attended Blackbaud University to receive certification in Raiser’s Edge — the industry leader in constituent relationship management software.